ber0i/e-SparX/Dev_README.md

 alembic upgrade head
 ```

-Also note that the Python package currently expects the API to run on host `10.152.14.197`.
-You must change this to `localhost` if you want to develop locally.

 ## Production

 The production environment launches all services as containers behind a reverse proxy using the `docker-compose.yml`.